JimDesu/basis-lang/README.md

 - Prefer small orthogonal concepts to rich overlapping ones
 - Special forms should be visually distinct from user-defined forms
 - Syntactic sugar is superior to semantic sugar
 - Syntactic whitespace improves legibility
+- Every feature should be load-bearing, orthogonal, and simple to reason about

 ### Core Semantics
 Given program state as a tuple $\langle V,\Phi,\Sigma \rangle$ where